Discovering the Heart of South African Culture: The Braai Experience in Christchurch

 If you’re looking to recreate a proper braai in Christchurch, these are the essentials:

-Toasted sandwiches with cheese, onion, and chutney cooked on the grid.
+Toasted Sandwiches: Cheese, onion, and chutney cooked on the grid, adding a delightful crunch.

 You can find authentic braai ingredients right here in Christchurch at Taste of Africa, making it easy to recreate the experience properly.